PeluxGit/WoW-Crest-Xmute-Helper/README.md

 ## What It Does

-Dynamically updates a macro with your next action (buy or open), so you can spam one button to automate crest transmutation.
+Dynamically updates a macro with your next action (buy and/or open), so you can spam one button to automate crest transmutation.
 Can be expanded with custom items from any vendor.

 ## Installation